GiantRobato/cppSimpleSideScroller/README.md

   * SpriteComponent - adds a sprite to an actor with a specific renderOrder
     * BGSpriteComponent - vector of textures that also allow scrolling backgrounds

-# Licensing

-- Background sprites were made by [Jacob Zinman-Jeanes](http://jeanes.co) licensed under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/)
-- Math.h and derivative files by Sanjay Madhav (see LICENSE2.txt)

 # Features

 - Player movement